Learn and explore northern environmental issues.

 Diploma students must ensure they

-- complete at least six courses (18 credits) at the 200 level or above
+- complete at least six courses (18 credits) at the 200 level or above in their program

 - undertake at least 50% of the work at Yukon University

 - maintain a cumulative GPA of 2.0 (C average)